What Is A BEO In Catering And How Will It Boost Business?

 ABC and Food Network chef Carla Hall reminds us to consider that “In catering, you’re always changing; the client is always dictating you in terms of their wishes.”
 Every BEO you create should be laid out in the same consistent format to allow your staff to follow it effectively.
 At the same time, each event is different, and the BEO allows you to highlight each unique client’s needs and customize details according to their preferences.

 What should you include in your standard BEO format?
 While you can start with Toast’s BEO template, each management team will choose a layout that makes sense for them and includes all the details relevant to their specific services.
-Most BEOs will include these standard sections:

 Event Date and Time